Fire and Ice Trilogy, Book 1

 But then some vampires want to hire her to find someone, which involves her being forced to work in partnership with this extremely attractive and powerful vampire named Darius because reasons.
 The logic behind this whole partnership is extremely murky, but ok, we’ll go with it.

 Then there’s a very boring section where the Secret of the Vampires is revealed to her and she and Darius wander around in the Land of Magic and other vampires try to kill her to test her skills (???) and this relates to the main story somehow.
 The slowness of the first half is exacerbated by the unevenness of the world-building – there are lots of magical creatures running around and Breene doesn’t provide a lot of context.
-Generally I’m cool with being thrown into a world and figuring things out (I’ve read basically everything by China Miéville, whose books result in people saying things like: “Oh, now there are apparently cactus people”), but in this case it’s just confusing.
+Generally I’m cool with being thrown into a world and figuring things out (I’ve read basically everything by China Miéville, whose books result in readers saying things like: “Oh, now there are apparently cactus people”), but in this case it’s just confusing.
 Plus there’s a lot of magic politics going on that is alluded to but not developed, which also slows down the pace.

 Anyways, things really get going when Reagan meets some kooky old mages who are also extremely powerful and cast excellent spells (Dinosaur Distraction Spell trumps Harry Potter any day!) and are also funny without being overly snarky.
 These mages get her a new magic sword and reveal that they know the Deep Dark Secret of her parentage and are therefore useful allies.